NHMPPM

 - Upon receiving the project proposal, the Rajasthan Horticulture Development Society will issue administrative approval.

-- The nursery facilities must be developed within 6 months and reported to the Rajasthan Horticulture Development Society.
+- The applicant must complete the nursery development within 6 months and inform the Rajasthan Horticulture Development Society.

 - Joint inspections will be conducted to verify the physical progress before transferring the grant amount to the applicant's bank account.